 This very rare design appears in two sizes, of which this is the smaller.
 Just a small handful of examples are known to exist in total between the two varieties.
 One of these is documented in "The Stars & The Stripes: Fabric of the American Spirit" by Richard Pierce (J. Richard Pierce, LLC, 2005), p.
 19.

-Although the maker that produced these flags is unknown, parade flags with a haloed center star exist in at least five other star counts including 30, 31, 34, 35, 36, and 42.
-Two styles also exist with 13 stars.
+Although the maker that produced these flags is unknown, parade flags with a haloed center star exist in at least five other star counts including 30, 31, 34, 35, and 36.
+Three examples also exist, probably from different makers, that bear 13 stars.
 One dates to 1856 and was made for the presidential campaign of James Buchanan.
-Another style dates to the 1876 centennial era and all of its 13 stars have halos.
+Another was made for the 1860 presidential campaign of John Bell, who ran against Abraham Lincoln, as an independent, on the Constitutional Union Party ticket.
+Another style, printed on a wool and cotton blended fabric, dates to the 1876 centennial and all of its 13 stars have halos.

 The 42 star flag is interesting from a historical perspective, both because 42 was never an official star count, and because 42 star flags were only produced for about 8 months (November, 1889 – July 4th, 1890).
 The flag represents the addition of the Dakotas, Montana and Washington State, between November 2nd and November 11th, 1889.
 The 42nd state was officially Washington, but the four states gained their statehood only nine days apart, and flag makers added 4 stars, accordingly, to the count of 38 that was official at the time.